mklabs/mklabs.github.com/_posts/2015-04-20-es6-class-express-routing.md

 The `POST :path` syntax is quite easy to understand, express needs two things to define a route:

----
-verb: An HTTP verb (GET, POST, PUT, ...)
+- An HTTP verb (GET, POST, PUT, ...)
-path: URL pattern to use for the routing
+- URL pattern to use for the routing
----

 This is a way to define a specific verb, when it differs from the default `GET`.
 This is similar to defining a click or mouseover event client-side,